rwaldura/bb-weather/README.md

 Otherwise, here's what I did:

 1. Find a Wifi adapter that is compatible.
 After trying out 3 different USB adapters, I finally located and bought a WL1835MOD cape off eBay.
-1. Craft and compile a custom device tree to support this cape, plus the layer used by Bonescript.
-Find it in the `sys` directory.
+1. Craft and compile a device tree overlay to support this cape:
+1.1. cp sys/BB-BONE-WL1835MOD-00A0.dts /opt/source/bb.org-overlays/src/arm
+1.1. cd /opt/source/bb.org-overlays ; make && make install
-1. Edit `/boot/uEnv.txt` to load this custom device tree, plus associated random patches to get things to work right.
+1. Edit `/boot/uEnv.txt` to load this overlay, plus associated random patches to get things to work right.
 Under `sys` also.
 1. Disable `wpa_supplicant` by editing `/lib/systemd/system/wpa_supplicant.service`. `systemctl disable` doesn't do it for me.
 1. Edit `/etc/network/interfaces` and add: